Recreational Therapy (RCTH)

 RCTH 2203.
 Assistive Technology in Recreation.
 3 Credit Hours.

-This course introduces students to the range of assistive devices used with persons with disabilities to support physically and socially active involvement in recreation and leisure pursuits.
-Students learn to adapt activity materials to accommodate varying functional abilities and how to use assistive devices, ranging from simple adaptive sports equipment to augmentative communication devices, with individuals with disabilities.
+This course introduces students to the range of assistive devices used by persons with disabilities to support active involvement in preferred recreation and leisure pursuits.
+The course reviews the physical, cognitive, social and environmental barriers to participation and how AT devices and services can empower participation.
+Students learn to create and adapt activity materials to accommodate varying functional abilities and how to use assistive devices, including adaptive sports equipment, tools that support daily living, devices for computer access, hearing and vision loss devices and communication strategies.
+The course is hands-on, and project based.
 NOTE: Course is open to all majors and is appropriate for those students interested in working with individuals with disabilities.

 Repeatability: This course may not be repeated for additional credits.